cysec-notes/cybersecurity-journey/SOC Analyst/botsv1/Ransomware-Ivestigation-Walkthrough.md

 <img width="1607" height="159" alt="image" src="https://github.com/user-attachments/assets/f0266378-5588-44c8-b00e-c20a4a686f60" />

 - The search returned all sourced IP address related to the host name `we8105desk`.
-Among all the IP address, `192.168.250.100` has an overwhelming majority of the events (53,106).
-This is suggest that the IP address of we8105desk (Bob Smith's machine) is associated with `192.168.250.100`.
+Among all the IP address, `192.168.250.100` generated the overwhelming majority of events associated with we8105desk, making it the most likely IPv4 address associated with the workstation during the specified timeframe.

 *Answer: 192.168.250.100*